zhang-mickey/algorithms/README.md

 `Given a flow of maximum value, we can compute an s-t cut of minimum capacity in O(m) time`

+### choose good augmenting paths to minimize the number of iterations
+`choose paths with large bottleneck`: finding such paths can slow down each iteration, avoid this slowdown by not worrying about selecting the path that has exactly the largest bottleneck capacity.
+`scaling parameter ▲` : look for paths that have bottleneck capacity of at least ▲.

 ### Dinitz blocking flow algorithm
 Dinitz’s Algorithm improves the Edmonds-Karp Algorithm by discovering a blocking flow